openjs-foundation/cross-project-council/CPC-CHARTER.md

 observers and members.

 The CPC shall meet regularly using tools that enable participation by the community.
-The meeting shall be directed by the CPC Chairperson or the CPC Vice Chairperson.
+The meeting shall be directed by the CPC Chair or the CPC Vice Chair.
-Responsibility for directing individual meetings may be delegated by the CPC Chairperson or by the CPC Vice Chairperson to any other CPC member.
-The CPC chairperson and CPC Vice Chairperson roles confer Voting member status, and will be selected by the CPC members through consensus or if necessary a vote as described in the section titled "Voting".
+Responsibility for directing individual meetings may be delegated by the CPC Chair or by the CPC Vice Chair to any other CPC member.
+The CPC Chair and CPC Vice Chair roles confer Voting member status, and will be selected by the CPC members through consensus or if necessary a vote as described in the section titled "Voting".
 Minutes or an appropriate recording shall be taken and made available to the community through accessible public postings.